Prag8855/aab/content/guides/immigration-office.md

 - **B1, B2, B3, B4**
     For skilled workers, students, researchers and their family.
 They handle Blue Cards, work visas, student visas and more.
 - **Business Immigration Service (BIS)**
-    ...
+    For skilled workers and their family.
 - **E1, E2, E3, E4, E5, E6**
     For everyone else.
 They handle permanent residence, freelance visas, and everything else.
 Choose the department that is responsible for your country.

 ## How to get an appointment

 You need an appointment to visit the *Ausländerbehörde*.
-If you go without an appointment, they will tell you to go home. ???
-Exceptions ???
+If you go without an appointment, they will tell you to go home.[^3]

 Since August 2024, **there is no appointment booking system**.[^2] To get an appointment, you must apply for a residence permit or use their contact form, and wait for a response.